devi-r/React-Offline-PWA/README.md

 1.  **App Shell Caching:** On installation, the service worker pre-caches the main application "shell" (HTML, CSS, JavaScript files), ensuring the app itself can load instantly and offline.
 This is a "Cache-First" strategy.

+2.  **Navigation Request Handling:** The service worker specifically handles navigation requests (when users type the URL directly) to ensure the app loads properly even when offline.

-2.  **API Data Caching:** The service worker uses a more complex "Network-First" strategy for API calls:
+3.  **API Data Caching:** The service worker uses a more complex "Network-First" strategy for API calls:
     - It listens for any `fetch` event that matches the article API's URL.
     - **Network Attempt:** It always tries to fetch a fresh response from the network first.
     - **Shuffle on Success:** If the network request is successful: